Cutaneous skin tag

 - Burning it off (cauterization)

-A skin tag is most often harmless.
+A skin tag is most often harmless (benign).
 It may become irritated if clothing rubs against it.
-The growth usually does not grow back after it is removed.
+In most cases, the growth usually does not grow back after it is removed.
 However, new skin tags may form on other parts of the body.

 When to Contact a Medical Professional